MAECProject/MAECProject.github.io/documentation/data_model_overview/bundle/index.md

 title: Overview of the MAEC Bundle Data Model
 ---

 The MAEC Bundle data model provides the ability to capture and share data obtained from the analysis of a single malware instance.
-In terms of its most elemental structure, the MAEC Bundle data model can be thought of as having three interconnected layers, as shown in the figure.
+In terms of its most elemental structure, the MAEC Bundle data model can be thought of as having three interconnected layers.

 <img src="overview.png" alt="MAEC Bundle data model" class="aside-text" height="312" width="550"/>